 Health.
 Wellbeing.
 Wellness.
 In the human capital management space in which Rise dwells, we’re seeing growing awareness and appreciation among people managers of the tangible connection these three words have to employee productivity, engagement, absenteeism, workplace safety, and performance.

 While health and wellness benefits are nothing new, more employers are acknowledging that a healthy employee is one who has access not only to sick days and a dental plan, but also to support services that take care of their physical, mental, social, and financial needs.

-When it comes to providing workplace health and wellbeing programs, today’s employers would do well to heed the advice of Aristotle: “The whole is greater than the sum of its parts.”
+Indeed, when it comes to providing workplace health and wellbeing programs, today’s employers would do well to heed the advice of Aristotle: “The whole is greater than the sum of its parts.”

 First, the fundamentals of holistic corporate wellness programs

 The World Health Organization (WHO) defines health as a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.

-Acknowledging the key points needed to support a robust employee wellness program is the first step towards success.
+Acknowledging the key points needed to support a robust employee holistic wellness program is the first step towards success.
 They include the following:

 - Physical health

 - Mental health